 7. Venus was the first planet to have its motions plotted across the sky, as early as the second millennium BC

 Because Venus is easy to spot with the naked eye, it is impossible to say who discovered the planet.
-But over the centuries, we have been able to measure Venus’ motions, such as the rare transit of Venus when the planet appears from Earth to cross in front of the Sun.
+But over the centuries we have been able to measure Venus’ motions, including the rare transit of Venus, when the planet appears to cross in front of the Sun.

 8. We tend to say ‘Venusian’ not ‘Venerian’